Student Performance Profile

 Proven Academic Performance across Several Criteria

 How do Western New York Catholic schools measure effectiveness in teaching?
 In part, through state-administered tests that evaluate students' competence in such core courses as mathematics and language arts.
 The comparative scores of third- through eighth-grade students illustrate clearly the margin of difference between public and parochial schools.
 In Catholic schools in the Diocese of Buffalo, 48.3% of students who took the 2016 New York State 3-8 assessments were proficient in language arts, as compared to 34.3% in the BOCES system and 39.8% statewide.
-In math, 40.3% of Catholic school students cored at the proficiency level or above, as compared to 35.2% in the BOCES system and 39.8% statewide..
+In math, 40.3% of Catholic school students scored at the proficiency level or above, as compared to 35.2% in the BOCES system and 39.8% statewide.

 But test scores are only one indication of academic excellence.
 Catholic schools foster curiosity, creativity, and a general love of education that remains with students all their lives.
 Our schools bring fun and excitement to learning through Quiz Bowl competitions, science and history fairs, essay competitions, and other academically-based programs:

 - St. Christopher School, Tonawanda, won both first and second place in the regional Science Bowl competition.
 The first place win enabled that team to travel to Denver, Colorado, to participate in a challenge against schools from around the country.